Explore Peterborough & Kawarthas Ontario By River & Lake…

 The first option is to cruise the south shore of Rice Lake eastbound as it narrows going into Hastings, then either return along the north shore or go through the Hastings lock and follow the Trent River to the flight locks at Healy Falls and back.
-If you go through to Healy Falls on your Sea Doo ride, be sure to stop for lunch and gas at Terrace Lawn Cottages & Marina, located on the south side just before the Trent River Bridge.
+If you go through to Healy Falls on your Sea Doo ride, be sure to stop for lunch at Terrace Lawn Cottages & Marina, located on the south side just before the Trent River Bridge.
 For lunch at Hastings, tie up at the marina and walk a few hundred yards to Banjo’s Grill (note: no gas at Hastings).
 To avoid weeds, don’t cruise too close to the shore and avoid the back bays of Rice Lake.
-Gas also available at Twin Cedars Marina on Rice Lake.
+Gas is available at Twin Cedars Marina on Rice Lake.

-Trent & Otonabee River: Bewdley to Peterborough, Ontario…
+Trent River Otonabee River Sea Doo Tour: Bewdley to Peterborough, Ontario…

-The second option is to travel eastbound from Bewdley, straight down the centre of Rice Lake, staying between the islands until you spot the large channel buoy and marker T433 at the mouth of the Otonabee River, then steer to your port side into that meandering waterway.
+The second option for Sea Doo riding is to travel eastbound from Bewdley, straight down the centre of Rice Lake, staying between the islands until you spot the large channel buoy and marker T433 at the mouth of the Otonabee River, then steer to your port side into that meandering waterway.
 With this option, the contrast between lake and river is amazing.
 And the Otonabee is usually like glass for the 30 km to Peterborough!
 There are a few weedy back bays and false channels to avoid, but if in doubt as to the main thoroughfare, take a minute and you’ll spot the next marker to show the way.

-For all that the Otonabee cuts through the middle of some prime farm country, you’d never know it for most of this ride.
+For all that the Otonabee cuts through the middle of some prime farm country, you’d never know it for most of this Sea Doo ride.
 While a few clumps of cottages sprinkle some areas, for the most part this river’s forested shores make you think you’ve disappeared into the wilderness.

 Trent River Otonabee River Sea Doo Tour: At Peterborough, Ontario…